Medical Astrology: How the Planets Connect to Your Body

 The Sun

 Rules: the heart, the spine, the vital force, overall vitality.
-A strong, well-aspected Sun typically indicates robust constitution and good recovery.
+A strong, well-aspected Sun typically indicates a robust constitution and good recovery.
 A heavily stressed Sun (hard aspects from Saturn, for example) may describe a person who needs to be more careful about cardiac health, back issues, or depletion of vitality.

 The Moon